Hanging Knee Raise

 Follow these step-by-step instructions to perform Hanging Knee Raise with proper form and technique.

-Engage your core and bend your knees to lift them towards your chest, keeping your legs together.
+Engage your core and slowly raise your knees towards your chest, bending them as you lift.

-Slowly lower your legs back to the starting position, maintaining control throughout the movement.
+Slowly lower your legs back down to the starting hanging position with control.

 Secondary Muscles